OpenSextant/Xponents/Xlayer/doc/README_Xlayer_REST.md

 Non-Geographic annotations have:
 * catalog        - attribution to a data source or catalog containing the reference data
-* taxon          - the ID of a normalized catalog entry for the match, e.g., `person = { text:'Rick Springfield', taxon:'person.Richard Springfield', catalog:'Rock-Legends'}`
+* taxon          - the ID of a normalized catalog entry for the match, e.g., `person = { text:"Rick Springfield", taxon:"person.Richard Springfield", catalog:"Rock-Legends"}`